 Out of all the cassava varieties whose non-parietal compounds were analyzed, only the reducing sugars content of cassava varied slightly from one variety to another.
 It is therefore not possible to distinguish between the cassava varieties analyzed on the basis of their reducing sugar content, as there is no significant association between reducing sugars and the cassava varieties analyzed.
 On the other hand, total sugar content differed significantly from one cassava variety to another.
 The highest total sugar content was observed in the sweet variety, which nevertheless had one of the shortest retting times.
 The VB3 variety, by contrast, has the lowest total sugar content, although its retting time is not significantly different from that of the sweet variety.
 These data therefore seem to indicate that there is no significant correlation between the non-parietal components of cassava and their behavior during the retting process.

-Table 1: Cell wall components, cell wall non components and retting kinetic parameters of cassava roots retted by Sta_96.
-Data are presented Mean ± S.E.M = Mean values ± Standard error of means of three experiments the means with different subscript letters are different (P<.05).
+Table 1: Cell wall components, cell wall non components and retting kinetic parameters of cassava roots retted by Sta_96..